 Iverson has been working on his solo piano concept for decades.
-His original Live from Indian Hill set on January 23 will unveil new work created specifically for this idiom, drawing on the whole of the jazz tradition.
+His Live from Indian Hill set on May 22 will unveil new work created specifically for this idiom, drawing on the whole of the jazz tradition.

 How and when did you discover your passion for piano, and jazz?
 You’re also on faculty at New England Conservatory.
 What inspired you to teach?

 I was seven years old when I started playing piano, but I certainly wasn’t a prodigy; and frankly these days I practice more than ever, still learning how to refine my technique.
 Jazz is the American meeting point of harmony, coming from Europe, and rhythm, coming from Africa.
 I was first exposed to those kinds of sounds from television, Henry Mancini and John Barry movie scores, and so forth.
 As for many, the written scores of Scott Joplin were my way “in” to improvising and playing jazz.
 I’ve always liked talking about the music, and eventually I started writing about it.
 Teaching was the natural next step.
 Since I wasn’t a prodigy, I know how to break things down for students, since I’ve had to work so hard on understanding it all myself.

 You recently reviewed Disney Pixar’s jazz-based animated film Soul in The Nation.
 As a jazz musician, how do you think the film portrays the genre?

 I give Soul an A for its jazz, especially for a major Hollywood movie — especially when contrasted with its forebears Green Book, La-La-Land, and Whiplash.